 2018.
 Word Formation in South American Languages.
 (Studies in Language Companion Series, Vol. 163.)Edited by Swintha Danielsen, Katja Hannß and Fernando Zúñiga.
 Amsterdam/Philadelphia: John Benjamins, 2014.
 228 pp. $140.00 (cloth).
 ISBN 9789027259288..
 International Journal of American Linguistics 84:2 ► pp. 285 ff.

 This list is based on CrossRef data as of 8 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.